DT1003/AdditionAPI/README.md

-# AdditionAPI
+# Addition API
-This comprises of  POST call to return addition of two numbers
+This comprises of  POST call to return the addition of two numbers